SysKitTeam/docs-insights/get-to-know-insights/latency-screen.md

 ---
-description: The SysKit Insights latency screen gives you a detailed overview of all the ping intervals made.
+description: The Syskit Insights latency screen gives you a detailed overview of all the ping intervals made.
 ---

 # Latency Screen